nixer89/rippled/Builds/containers/README.md

-# rippled Packaging and Containers
+# xrpld Packaging and Containers

-This folder contains docker container definitions and configuration files to support building rpm and deb packages of rippled.
-The container definitions include some additional software/packages that are used for general build/test CI workflows of rippled but are not explicitly needed for the package building workflow.
+This folder contains docker container definitions and configuration files to support building rpm and deb packages of xrpld.
+The container definitions include some additional software/packages that are used for general build/test CI workflows of xrpld but are not explicitly needed for the package building workflow.

 ## CMake Targets